 Spreading

 The use of spreading is controlled by PIB attribute phyLECIMFSKSpreading.
-When phyLECIMFSKSpreading is one, spreading is enabled.
+When phyLECIMFSKSpreading is TRUE, spreading is enabled.
 The spreading factor (SF) can be 1, 2, 4, 8, or 16.
 The variable spreading factor is indicated by PIB attribute phyLECIMFSKSpreadingFactor.

 For spreading, a single input bit (b0) is mapped into the spreading bits (c0, c1, …, cSF-1).as shown in Figure 5 and its mapping is represented in Table 6.